pattytonyoneill/familygameshow/README.md

   - Friends and family members were asked to review the site and documentation to point out any bugs and/or user experience issues.
 I aso had my client test the website to see if it was what they wanted.

 ## Known Bugs
+- Had difficulty getting from index.html to quiz.html using buttons for quiz choice. _This was fixed by putting href instead of button._
 - Had difficulty with getting questions to print on quiz page.

 ## Deployment